bitmovin/streams-android-sdk/README.md

 )
 ```

 ### More examples
-For more complex examples, please check the testapp module.
+For more examples, please check the [testapp module](/testapp).

+## Contributing
+We are happy to accept contributions.
+Feel free to open a PR.

+## License
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.